idleberg/sublimetext-gruntfile.js/README.md

 **This project is work-in-progress, [help](#contributions) is greatly appreciated!**

-A simple `Gruntfile` for Sublime Text package developers to validate XML and lint JSON files.
+A simple `Gruntfile` for Sublime Text package developers to test their XML and JSON files.
+Tests can be automated through [Travis CI](https://travis-ci.org/).

 Supported file types: